 Shark Bay is also renowned for massive cobia and the world record of over 60 kilos was caught here.
 Every year, one or two monster cobia, upwards of 40 kilos, seem to be caught in Shark Bay.

 The amount of ground available to recreational fishers is extraordinary, with plenty of productive shallows inside Dirk Hartog Island and towards Steep Point.
 The latter has long been famous for its land-based fishing, particularly with ballooners who use the prevailing summer winds to push baits into deep blue water for pelagics like mackerel and tuna, and even the odd billfish.

-Fishing at Steep Point requires anglers to by full self-sufficient and bookings are needed to secure a spot, such is its popularity.
-Fishing is also a dangerous recreational at Steep Point with high cliffs and big sweel proving problematic for fishers.
-Wear a life jacket when fishing from rocks or hire a FREE one from the rangers station.
+Fishing at Steep Point requires anglers to be fully self-sufficient and bookings are needed to secure a spot, such is its popularity.
+Fishing at Steep Point is also a dangerous activity with high cliffs and big swell proving problematic for fishers.
+Wear a life jacket when fishing from rocks or hire a FREE one from the ranger’s station.
 Tie yourself onto solid ground and always have a flotation device handy just in case the unthinkable happens and someone goes in – remember you’re a long way from anything or anybody!

 Shelter Bay, just east of Steep Point, also offers an alternative camping location and a good spot to moor a boat.

 If the fishing is not enough, Shark Bay is also home to an incredible array of sea life including, not surprisingly, sharks, as well as dugongs, manta rays, turtles, whales, dolphins, sea snakes and countless thousands of cormorants!

 If you’re looking for a spectacular location to fish or just want to get away with the family (and do some fishing in your spare time) Shark Bay is still a bit of a hidden gem and definitely worth the trip – get out there and see for yourself!